Linux Professional Institute

 The Linux Professional Institute (LPI) is a non-profit organization with a global presence, offering certifications for Linux, BSD, and other open source software-based technologies.
 It was founded in October 1999 in Canada.
 LPI now has offices on six continents to coordinate certification and partnerships, and created a membership program in 2020.
-According to LPI, it has certified over 250,000 professionals in 180 countries as of May 2025.
+According to LPI, it has certified over 350,000 professionals in 180 countries as of February 2026.

+Certifications

+LPI's certification portfolio includes the Linux Essentials certificate, the multi-level Linux Professional Institute Certification (LPIC) program, BSD Specialist, DevOps Tools Engineer, and entry-level certificates covering Linux, web development, security, and open source concepts.

+Learning Materials

+In addition to certification programs, LPI publishes free online learning materials through its LPI Learning platform.
+The materials are aligned with certification objectives and are available in multiple languages.